-I’ve been in the mood for Mozart lately.
-Strangely enough when I was younger Mozart (or anything Classical) did not really resonate with me.
-I preferred the fiery and tempestuous , bombastic and grandiose, and/or sweetly sublime melodies and works of the Romantic era.
-But, as I’ve grown up and matured I’ve found a real joy, peace, and pleasure in listening to, and playing, music from the Classical Era.
-And, as I’ve said, right now I’m in the mood for Mozart.
+Piano Discoveries has been in the mood for Mozart lately.
+Strangely enough when younger, Mozart (or anything Classical) did not really resonate as well.
+Instead, it was the fiery and tempestuous , bombastic and grandiose, and/or sweetly sublime melodies and works of the Romantic era that we preferred.
+But, over time we have found a real joy, peace, and pleasure in listening to, and playing, music from the Classical Era.
+And, as said, right now we’re in the mood for Mozart.

-In my previous post I discussed a little bit about Mozart’s Variations on Twinkle, Twinkle, Little Star.
-In this post I’d like to delve just a bit deeper into Mozart’s variations in general, and this piece specifically.
+In this previous post we discussed a little bit about Mozart’s Variations on Twinkle, Twinkle, Little Star.
+In this post we’ll delve just a bit deeper into Mozart’s variations in general, and this piece specifically.

 Mozart was a prolific composer of keyboard works, opera, vocal pieces, symphonies and chamber music.
 Nearly all of his compositions were commissioned works, which in conjunction with his keyboard performances, represented much of Mozart’s income.